Keyboard shortcuts

 ReflectingTheory must be updated before proceeding

-CompletedSession ended
+CompletedSession ended normally

 Theory Binding